 The Liebherr Group entered the market in 1949.
 In the same year, it introduced its debut logo: the simple, democratic Liebherr lettering.
 The word is made in a strict font, vaguely reminiscent of Bottle Kaps (by Alex Kaczun) or similar Koloss SB (developed by Jakob Erbar).

-Sans serif letters, bold and wide.
-Because of this, it seems as if the name of the manufacturer is “heavy.”
+Sans-serif letters, bold and wide.
+Because of this, it seems as if the manufacturer’s name is “heavy.”
 The designers tried to create an impression to focus on the company’s products, their durability, and reliability.

 New logo

 The debut emblem was monochrome: the black lettering was on a completely white background.
 Later, the developers corrected this omission by offering many versions with new palettes.
-For example, they repainted the word blue using several shades at once.
+For example, they repainted the word “blue” in several shades at once.
 The smooth gradient allowed for three-dimensional perception.
 There were also variants with a black “Liebherr” inside a bright yellow rectangle.

 As for the evolution of the typeface, it went unnoticed.
-Initially, letter-spacing was of medium width.
+Initially, letter-spacing was medium.
 Then the typographers shifted the letters, and the inscription became quite compact.
-But the experimenters did not stop there and reduced the gaps between the signs so much that they complicated the logo’s visual perception.
+But the experimenters did not stop there, reducing the gaps between the signs to the point that they complicated the logo’s visual perception.

 Nevertheless, this can be called a distinctive feature of the Liebherr Group.
 Thanks to this effect, the emblem is very recognizable.
 Someone thinks that it even symbolizes the high quality of branded technology.